Uniform bounds for norms of sums of independent random functions: Uniform bounds for norms of regression-type processes

-In this section we use Proposition \ref{l_uniform-2} in order to derive uniform bounds for the family $\|\eta_w\|_{s,\tau},\,w\in\cW$.
-First we check Assumption~\ref{fixed_theta} by establishing an analogue of Theorem~\ref{fixed_w1} for a fixed weight function $w\in\cW$ [see Theorem \ref{th:eta_fixed_w} below].
-It turns out that the corresponding inequality depends heavily on the tail probability of random variable $\e$.
-In other words, we prove that Assumption~\ref{fixed_theta} is fulfilled with a function $g$ that is determined by the rate at which the tail probability of $\e$ decreases.
-Next, under Assumptions~(W) and~(L), we derive uniform bounds using Corollary~\ref{cor:prop2_new}; this leads to an analogue of Theorem~\ref{t:consec1_new} for the regression--type processes.
+In this section, we use Proposition \ref{l_uniform-2} in order to derive uniform bounds for the family $\|\eta_w\|_{s,\tau}$, \mbox{$w\in\cW$}; we recall that

+see (\ref{eq:processes}).
+First. we verify Assumption \ref{fixed_theta} by establishing an analogue of Theorem~\ref{fixed_w1} for a fixed weight function $w\in\cW$ [see Theorem \ref{th:eta_fixed_w} below].
+It turns out that the corresponding inequality depends heavily on the tail probability of the random variable $\e$.
+In other words, we prove that Assumption \ref{fixed_theta} is fulfilled with function $g$ that is determined by the rate at which the tail probability of $\e$ decreases.
+Next, under Assumptions \ref{assW} and \ref{assL}, we derive uniform bounds using Corollary \ref{cor:prop2_new}; this leads to an analogue of Theorem \ref{t:consec1_new} for the regression-type processes.